FREQUENTLY ASKED QUESTIONS

 Recent research into decision-making has found ways to nudge uncertain people into helpful choices.
 This is a very different use of language to professional reports, journalism or academia.

-Why Use Human Choice Optimisation (HCO) AND SEO For Your Website?
+Why Use Human Choice Optimisation For Our Website?

 The best form of optimisation includes both human and search engine decision-making.